Flowpack/media-ui/Readme.md

 but you can define custom policies and an authentication provider to allow access without a user and f.e. use a token based authentication.

-The API is public and will be stable with the 1.0.0 release.
-Until then, changes might still happen.

 #### Schema

 The GraphQL schema can be found [here](Resources/Private/GraphQL/schema.root.graphql).

 ### Interface

 This module uses React for the implementation of the UI.
-Currently, all components are built with hooks and integrate with other plugins via hooks.
-This gives a lot of flexibility for future extensions and during the current prototype phase of this package.
+Currently, most parts of the application are implemented as feature based packages in the `Resources/Private/JavaScript` folder.
+In future releases the code will be further split into smaller packages.

 ### State management